 - Parking on City streets is prohibited from 2 a.m. to 6 a.m. year round.

 - Place all recycling bins, garbage bins, basketball hoops, and all other obstructions at least 5' into the driveway to lessen the possibility of damage or tipping during snowplowing operations.

-- Posts must be installed 6-8 inches behind the grass/concrete curb edge and the front of the mailbox should be installed behind the back edge of the concrete curb.
+- Place your mailbox 6-8 inches behind the grass/concrete curb edge.
+The front of the mailbox should be installed behind the back edge of the concrete curb.
 This will allow the snowplow blade to pass under the mailbox and in front of the post without causing damage.
 In addition, mailbox posts should be in good condition and not rotted or rusted.

 If you have questions or concerns, please contact Public Works at 763-494-6370.